Why Diversity Matters in Field Services and How to Improve

 This could involve reviewing employment policies, such as offering greater flexibility in working hours for some employees (i.e. parents), improving wellbeing at work, including mental health and addressing any gender pay gap.

 Creating equal opportunities at work means enabling staff to develop, both personally and professionally.
 Review training and upskilling policies.
 Consider apprenticeships.
-This is vital in the current climate where field services and other engineering sectors are facing a skills shortage.
+This is vital in the current climate where field service management software and other engineering sectors are facing a skills shortage.

 On addressing the future skills gap, Mark Krull, Director of Logic4training, suggests bringing in part-time training to encourage more women into previously male-dominant trades.